Epstei46/spec_capstone_mvp/README.md

 MVP for my Specialization (Data Solutions) Capstone Project in the Bright Paths Program

 ### Challenge
-Which game genres were the most popular on each system?
-By number of games and by sales.
-Focus on Xbox One, PS4, Wii.
-Maybe PC, Xbox 360, PS3 as well.
+Which game genres were the most popular on each system?\
+By number of games and by sales.\
+Focus on Xbox One, PS4.
+Maybe Wii and/or PC as well.

 ### Purpose
 If some genres were more popular on a particular system, or if a system had the most games of that genre, would make more sense for **developers** to focus development/testing on that system and maybe even consider exclusivity deals.\